JAIKAMESH/PriceSmart-Amazon-vs-Flipkart/README.md

 # Project Description

-PriceSmart: Amazon vs. Flipkart is an advanced automation tool designed to streamline the process of comparing product prices across two leading e-commerce platforms: Amazon and Flipkart.
+PriceSmart: Amazon vs. Flipkart is an automation tool designed to streamline the process of comparing product prices across two leading e-commerce platforms: Amazon and Flipkart.
 By automatically extracting and analyzing pricing data from both sites, PriceSmart provides users with real-time insights into which platform offers the best deals on their desired products.
 The tool helps users make informed purchasing decisions by highlighting the most cost-effective options and potential savings, ensuring that they always get the best value for their money.

 # Installation Instructions